This article was originally published in The Memphis Flyer in 2015.

 Nonprofits like the Kitchen Community have stepped in to help Treadwell with the community garden.
 The nonprofit placed raised garden beds and benches for students to sit in order to create a complete outdoor educational environment, complete with plants.
 The garden has received grants from Lowe’s and Memphis City Beautiful to improve the garden, and it continues to grow.

 “It was very obvious that kids needed something else besides just sitting in the classroom,” DeShon said.
 “At the first project we had, six kids showed up.
 When we have a project now, we have as many as 80 kids show up.
 It became quickly obvious when we started working outside on Saturdays, kids would start pouring out of houses from the neighborhood into where we were working.
 They really wanted something to do.
-They were looking for something to do besides sit inside and play video games.”
+They were looking for something to do besides sit inside and play video games and other games like casino games, which you can find in the true fortune casino online.

 After Treadwell High School closed, those within the community were hard-pressed to find somewhere to go.
 The place that had been a community hub was lost; now, instead of watching basketball and football games together on Friday nights, residents of the neighborhood are building up the community garden at Treadwell for everyone to enjoy.